TalaoDAO/oidc4vc-server/docs/source/api.rst

   }

 Endpoint : https://talao.co/api/v1/get_status
 *********************************************

-Get the referent and partnership status of a user with your company
+Get the referent and partnership status of a user with your company.

+No scope required.

 .. code::